tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![On the Stage dialog, the Stage name textbox is populated with Test Deployment.
 The close button at the top of the dialog is selected.](media/devops-release-pipeline-03b.png 'Deploy and Test Stage')

-### Task 2: Add Build Artifacts for the Test Release Pipeline
+### Task 2: Add Build Artifacts for the Release Pipeline

 1. Select **+ Add an artifact**.